kahlil/belly/readme.md

 If your team wants to keep a clean Git history you will most likely have to rebase your branch on a regular basis and squash your commits into one commit per feature.

 `belly q` is here to help!
-The command will `fetch origin`, then rebase your current branch on to `origin/master` just to make sure you rebased.
-Then it will do a `reset --soft` back to `origin/master` and then commit all your changes with either an auto-commit message or the commit message you specified with `-m`.
+The command will rebase your current branch on to `master` just to make sure you rebased (you have to make sure your master ist up-to-date).
+Then it will do a `reset --soft` back to `master` and then commit all your changes with either an auto-commit message or the commit message you specified with `-m`.

 ### `belly p`